Don’t risk HMRC fines.

 When working out CGT as an executor, you’ll need to consider:

 You’ll also need to deduct the cost of selling the asset from the capital gain.

 Let’s simplify things!
-If you sell their property as an executor for £300,000, then £11,100 of the sale is exempt from Capital Gain Tax.
+If you sell the property as an executor and make a profit of £300,000, then £11,100 of the sale is exempt from Capital Gains Tax.

 Capital Gains Tax is payable on the remaining £288,900 at a rate of 28% – meaning £80,892 Capital Gains Tax is due from the sale of the property.

 Navigating Capital Gains Tax can be tricky for executors.
 But don’t worry, our team can help!
 Get in touch with us for one-off tax advice and we’ll match you with an accredited accountant for £119, all in.
 You can learn more here.